Funny Language Comparisons

-The reason I consider myself qualified to write about some hidden secrets of languages is simple.
+The reason I consider myself qualified to write about national identity in language is simple.
 I speak five languages fluently through no fault or merit of my own.
 Born in Budapest, Hungary, my family fled Russian oppression when I was only 3 years old, for Paris, France.
 Having enough problems of their own, post-war French people didn’t like refugees.
 In fact, we were bullied at school for being foreigners.
 So to fit in, to no longer be called “Les sales étrangés” (the dirty foreigners) by our peers at school, we completely stopped speaking Hungarian, even at home.
-The consequence was that I forgot my mother tongue.
-But bear with me, that was just the first move.
+The consequence was that I forgot my own mother tongue.
+But bear with me, that was just the beginning.

 My dad couldn’t find work in Paris, so he returned to Hungary.
+The iron curtain fell and my father was stuck there, never able to return to his family.
 Then, when I was eleven, my mother met a Dutchman who took our family to Amsterdam (Holland).
 At eighteen, I joined a ballet company in Berlin (Germany).
 When my dancing career was over, I moved to London (England) for many years.
 Finally, to put the icing on the cake, I now live in sunny Spain.So I ended up speaking 5 languages fluently by pure necessity rather than ambition.
 That is the reason I feel qualified to share with you, a few interesting linguistic discoveries I made along my travels.
 The first one exemplifies the linguistic conundrums and possible misunderstandings arising from when people from different countries are introduced to each other.

-When they get introduced to someone, the French say: “enchanté/e“ (enchanted).
+When the French get introduced to someone they say: “enchanté/e“ (enchanted).
 It is obviously derived from the word ”chanter” (to sing).
 In Spanish, the same: Encantado/a, comes from Cantar (to sing).
 So the Latinos sing with joy when they meet you, whereas the English are usually delighted to meet you - they receive light?
 Or rather venerably switch the spotlight from themselves onto the person they meet, by de-lighting themselves?
 Could this explain the famous English trait for politeness?
 That is plausible.
 Although the noun “delight” translates into; (French) délice, (Spanish) alegría, (Dutch) genot, and (German) freude, which brings us back to square one, happiness!

 Hey ho, we seem to be going around in circles here.
 No wonder there are so many unintentional misunderstandings, disagreements, and wars in the world.
 People seem to believe they say something different, when in fact, they very often mean the same thing.
-And it’s all down to deeply hidden secrets in their respective languages.
+And it’s all down to deeply embedded idioms in their respective languages.
 I better draw up a comparative table to clarify the situation.

 * By the way, the Dutch word for "enchanted" is “verrukt”.
 But be careful, you Dutch people, because in German, “verrückt” means “crazy”.
 Now I ask you!
 Imagine...